 To remove any remaining gum residue from upholstery or carpet, blot the stain with a dry-cleaning solvent on a cloth until the residue is gone.

 For other surfaces, except leather, silk and suede, try Goo Gone.
 For gum residue on leather, mineral spirits should help, followed by a leather conditioner, according to the manufacturer’s recommendations.

 Sticker and Glue Removal

 Kids (of all ages) love stickers and glue-based craft projects.
 Of course, the stickers and glue rarely stay strictly on the project surface.
-To remove sticker residue and glue, you should first scrape off as much of the glue or sticker as possible.
-If the glue has hardened, you can try to soften if by rubbing petroleum jelly or waterless hand cleaner onto the glue.
+To remove sticker residue and glue, first scrape off as much of the substance as possible.
+If the glue has hardened, try to soften it by rubbing petroleum jelly or waterless hand cleaner onto the glue.
 Another option is to stack paper towels on the glue and saturate them with warm water.
-Leave them there until the glue softens.
+Leave in place until the glue softens.

 For more serious adhesives, the makers of Super Glue say only one product can remove the glue in many cases: acetone.
-Put some acetone-based nail polish remover (and you can’t assume all polish removers have acetone) on a cotton swab or toothbrush and try to soften or remove the glue.
-Beware that acetone can discolor fabric and damage laminate countertops.
+Put some acetone-based nail polish remover (check the label, because you can’t assume all polish removers have acetone) on a cotton swab or toothbrush and try to soften or remove the glue.
+Be aware that acetone can discolor fabric and damage laminate countertops.